Michael Symon’s Newest Cookbook, 5 in 5 For Every Season

-The first recipe I made from 5 in 5 for Every Season was the Spicy Beef Tacos with Fresh Salsa (the best tacos I’ve ever had).
+The first recipe I made from 5 in 5 for Every Season (Amazon link) was the Spicy Beef Tacos with Fresh Salsa (the best tacos I’ve ever had).
 They’re pictured on the back of the cookbook and they caught my eye immediately.
 If you’ve had to give up gluten, you know by now that it’s almost impossible to find a taco seasoning that’s gluten free.
 As someone who’d always enjoyed Taco Tuesdays, I missed the yummy tacos I’d grown so in love with.

 Then along comes the best tacos I’ve ever had…. and they’re naturally gluten free.

 Did I mention they were the best tacos I’ve ever had?

 By using a few spices (most you’ll have on hand), you create a taco filling that puts every other taco seasoning to shame.
 These are spicy, packed with flavor, and absolutely addictive.